Adult children of narcissists suffer a wide range of symptoms. Due to the lack of empathy, their lives are deeply scarred.

 Children of narcissistic parents experience love in a different way than other children.
 With narcissistic parents, children do not get to experience unconditional love.
 Everything seems to come at a price or condition.
 These parents also teach their children that love has limits as well.
 This sets them up for how they will love in the future.

 As adults of narcissistic parents, love is odd.
 Love is measured by how much you can give or attain in a relationship, not by the actual quality of the union.
-These adults usually bond with other toxic adults and end up in highly dysfunctional relationships.
-These relationships often mirror the parent-child relationship they had growing up.

 4. No freedom of speech